5 Myths about Down Syndrome

-Fact: While it is true that an extra chromosome can bring more health concerns to keep an eye on and slight developmental delays, which can bring a few more doctor appointments and therapies, individuals with Down Syndrome have a variety of gifts and talents.
-Individuals with Down Syndrome have unique personalities that add to the joy in their families.
-These individuals benefit their families and communities with their personalities and talents.
-There is also a strong community of support for families of children with Down Syndrome.
+Fact: While it is true that an extra chromosome can bring more health concerns and slight developmental delays that will require a few more doctor appointments and therapies, kids with Down Syndrome have a variety of gifts and talents.
+Kids with Down Syndrome have unique personalities that add to the joy in their families.
+They benefit their families and communities with their personalities and talents.
+There is also a strong community of support for families of kids with Down Syndrome.

 Individuals with Down Syndrome have unique personalities that add to the joy in their families.

-Fact: Individuals with Down Syndrome may have physical and cognitive delays, but they have the potential for great success in their communities when given the opportunity.
+Fact: Kids with Down Syndrome may have physical and cognitive delays, but they have the potential for great success in their communities when given the opportunity.
 IQ scores are not an adequate measurement of the abilities of an individual with Down Syndrome.
-They can be highly proficient in many areas that are not measured on an IQ test and when given the opportunity.
+They can achieve high proficiency in many areas not measured by an IQ test.

-Fact: Although it may be true that our son is more in tune with the needs of others and does laugh a lot, I can tell you, first hand, that he is not always happy and affectionate.
+Fact: Even if it’s true that our son is more in tune with the needs of others and does laugh a lot, I can tell you firsthand that he’s not always happy and affectionate.
 He, and all individuals with Down Syndrome, experience and display a wide range of emotions, just like everyone else.
 They have diverse character traits and moods, just as you and I do.

-As we work together to prove these myths that surround Down Syndrome as false, we can decrease some of the fear that comes with a Down Syndrome diagnosis.
+As we work together to prove the myths that surround Down Syndrome as false, we can ease some of the fear that comes with a Down Syndrome diagnosis.
 When these myths are dispelled, the doors that can be opened to allow these individuals to reach their fullest potential will be innumerable.